Online Resources & Scholarships for Surgical Tech Students

 MedStar St. Mary’s Hospital Scholarship

 The Minne L. Maffett Scholarship provides financial assistance to promote medical and nursing education for women.
-Applicants must be female and currently attending an accredited Texas college, university, or certificate program.
-They must also have completed at least two semesters of studies or be registered and paid in full for their certificate program.
+Applicant must be female and currently attending an accredited Texas college, university, or certificate program.

 Amount: $5,000